Domiii/self-asssessment-app/README.md

 ```

 ## More TODO

 * Show orphaned concepts, checks and other orphaned data
 * Notifications
+* Groups + Grouping
+* More Submission features
+** Backend for viewing, checking off and working with submissions
+** Peer assessment

 * Filter: Finished, Unfinished, Untried
 * Filters: Checkboxes of response types